rubycocos/csvreader/NOTES.md

 csv.next
 ```

-Note: Needs a new instance/object since each has ho arguments (uses data/io from instance/object)
+Note: Needs a new instance/object since each has no arguments (uses data/io from instance/object)

 > I was wondering if and/or how this library interacts with Ruby `Enumerator` and `Enumerable` classes?